allen050883/2016-PHM-challenge-society/README.md

 ## 2016 PHM challenge society

 The competition is on the data science lesson in NCTU, 2017.
+'AVG_REMOVAL_RATE' is the label what we want to predict.
 Competition website: https://www.phmsociety.org/events/conference/phm/16/data-challenge
 ***